graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 directive @shareable repeatable on OBJECT | FIELD_DEFINITION
 ```

-By default, only one subgraph is allowed to contribute a particular field to an
+By default, only one source schema is allowed to contribute a particular field to an
 object type.
-This prevents subgraphs from inadvertently defining similarly named
+This prevents source schemas from inadvertently defining similarly named
 fields that are semantically not the same.

-Fields have to be explicitly marked as `@shareable` to allow multiple subgraphs
+Fields have to be explicitly marked as `@shareable` to allow multiple source schemas
 to define it.
 And it ensures the step of allowing a field to be served from
-multiple subgraphs is an explicit, coordinated decision.
+multiple source schemas is an explicit, coordinated decision.

-If multiple subgraphs define the same field, these are assumed to be
+If multiple source schemas define the same field, these are assumed to be
 semantically equivalent, and the executor is free to choose between them as it
 sees fit.